Sogo Hong Kong: Buildings, lands, and fire safety violations

-Sogo's Causeway Bay store is located a building called East Point Centre, which comprises an "Old Wing" and a "New Wing".
+Sogo's Causeway Bay store is located in a building called East Point Centre, which consists of an "Old Wing" and a "New Wing".
 The 11th to 16th floors of the New Wing were renovated around 2004 in order to expand the department store's retail space.
 Several legal irregularities surrounding these floors have been uncovered.

 In 2021, Hong Kong investigative news agency FactWire reported that Sogo's use of the upper storeys of the New Wing was unauthorised by the lands and buildings authorities.
 The building's Deed of Mutual Covenant designates the 12th to 16th floors as office areas, whereas in reality these floors are now used as part of the department store.
 In addition, drawings that Sogo submitted to the Buildings Department in 2004, prior to the renovation, marked the 11th to 16th floors of the New Wing as offices.
-The 11th floor is, in reality, also part of the shopping centre.
+The 11th floor is, in reality, also part of the department store.
 FactWire also discovered apparent violations of fire codes, with egress routes and dimensions not meeting safety requirements.

 In addition, the news agency noted that the 11th to 16th floors of the New Wing had been registered as clubs under the Clubs (Safety of Premises) Ordinance since 2005.
 The 11th floor is licensed as "Sogo Book Club", while the 12th to 16th floors are licensed as "Sogo Club".
 According to the law, only members and their guests have a right to use licensed clubhouses.
 However, until 2021 (when Sogo was contacted by FactWire), the clubhouse levels were open to the public.
 A cafeteria on the 11th floor operated without a restaurant licence, which is permitted because the space is registered as a clubhouse.
 In addition, the clubhouse designation could allow Sogo to reduce their profits tax liability.
 Sogo did not comment on whether or not the company had applied for tax exemptions on the basis of the clubhouse licence.